Solow Building: Tenants

-Legal issues
+Legal disputes

-Sheldon Solow was known for being litigious during his lifetime, filing over 200 lawsuits, including several involving the Solow Building.
+Sheldon Solow filed over 200 lawsuits during his lifetime, including several involving the Solow Building.
 The first such lawsuit involving the building was prompted when Solow refused to pay both Avon's broker and 9 West 57th Street's rental agent.
 Avon's broker Williams Real Estate sought its promised commission, as did Cushman & Wakefield, which held a contract with Solow as the building's exclusive rental agent.
 After a jury trial in State Supreme Court, in 1973, Solow was ordered to pay commissions of $150,000 to Cushman & Wakefield and $1.7 million to Williams.
 Solow aggressively protected the building's trademark, suing Avon in 1975 for publishing promotional materials that referred to 9 West 57th Street as the "Avon Building".
 The case remained dormant for two decades but was revived in the late 1990s, finally being dismissed in 2006.

-With the late 1990s and early 2000s came a series of lawsuits against tenants.
+During the late 1990s and early 2000s, several tenants were sued.
 Solow sued Avon in 1997, claiming it had failed to restore its offices in the building to their original condition.
 The case was settled out of court with a $6.2 million settlement.
 Solow, represented by David Boies, also sued JPMorgan Chase for not restoring its offices after moving out.
 In that case, the judge ruled against Solow, finding that JPMorgan had indeed tried to restore its space but that Solow had "substantially interfered" with JPMorgan's ability to do so.
 Solow sued W. R. Grace Company in 1999 for spraying asbestos on the building in the early 1970s, despite marketing the asbestos as a safe product.
 In addition, Solow and Bank of America had multiple legal disputes during the 2000s.
 In one such dispute, Solow had planned to evict the bank if one of the bank's former brokers was convicted of securities fraud, under a law that was normally used for evicting drug dealers and prostitutes.